vendia/examples/features/share/smart-contracts/README.md

 The Lambda function from the previous section expects an input that includes certain fields (those needing validation).
 That input comes from a pre-defined GraphQL query, which will be executed against the **LenderNode** when the Smart Contract is invoked.
 See the `validationInputQuery` in [GqlMutations.js](src/GqlMutations.js) for an example.

 The Lamdba function from the previous section produces an output that includes the validation result (modeled as an object).
-That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **LenderNode** when the Smart Contract invocation is complete.
+That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **LenderNode** when the Lambda function invocation is complete.
 See the `validationOutputMutation` in [GqlMutations.js](src/GqlMutations.js) for an example.

 To create a Loan Validation Smart Contract: